 Just like a big wedding, you should start with a guest list since that can dictate everything else.
 City Hall only allows six guests during the ceremony, so you could choose up to six of the closest people in your lives to attend the ceremony and then meet up with a larger group afterward.
 It’s completely up to you.
 It’s not uncommon to have no guests at all, but remember that you do need a witness.
 Your wedding photographer should be willing to act as your witness.
-We do it all the time!
+I do it all the time!

 Most couples go out to eat after the ceremony, whether it’s on their own, with a few friends, or with a large gathering of loved ones.
 There are private dining options available nearby or a short distance away.
-We’ve written about this, with restaurants that we personally recommend.
+We’ve written about this, with restaurants that I personally recommend.
 Some offer private rooms for 10 people, while others have spaces for up to 100 guests.
-Browse through our list and call ahead to make a reservation.
+Browse through my list and call ahead to make a reservation.